 Because fleets contribute disproportionately to road transport emissions and can be targeted with just a few simple measures, electrification of fleets represents the ‘low hanging fruit’ for governments and the EU alike in their efforts to decarbonise transport.

 Prioritising fleet electrification will secure the biggest and fastest overall impact in CO2 reduction in the sector.
-A clear roadmap targeting fleet electrification levels of 50% and 100% in 2025 and 2030 respectively.
+The EU should set a clear roadmap that targets fleet electrification of 50% and 100% in 2025 and 2030 respectively.
 Certain member states who already have mature EV markets should set the earlier target of 2025.

 Affordable zero-emission cars in the second-hand market

 Crucially for the wider transition to electric cars, corporate vehicles enter the used car market quicker than private ones (typically after 3-5 years), so a continuous influx of relatively new and cheap zero-emission vehicles will be available to private buyers on the second-hand market thanks to corporate fleet electrification.
 Accelerating electrification of fleets means much faster and affordable penetration of zero-emission cars into the wider European car stock.

 In terms of actual numbers, according to T&E calculations, 1.4 million EVs are expected to reach the second hand market in 2025 and 3.4 million in 2030, thus providing affordable EVs in almost-new condition for used car buyers.
-This is when a huge shift is expected in the private market, as the average “Jane and Joe” in Europe buys second-hand cars (of any powertrain), not new ones.
+This is when a huge shift is expected in the private market, as the average “Jane and Joe” in Europe buys second-hand cars, not new ones.

 Accelerating fleet electrification